 5 fab exercises to get you moving at work, home

 Not having enough time to exercise is one of the top reasons people give up on their resolution to get in better shape.
-But there's a doable solution that helps you blend exercise into a busy day and makes you more productive at work.
+But there's a solution that helps you blend exercise into a busy day, all while making you more productive at work.

 As a wellness physical therapist, people often tell me they simply don't have enough time to get a workout in during the week because of their busy work schedules.
 But lack of time shouldn't be an obstacle.
 Every bit of physical activity counts.
 You don't necessarily have to always get to the gym.

 To show you how easy it is to get moving at work, I've developed a program called the "Fab 5."
-These are five simple exercises you can do in the office or at home to really help reinvigorate yourself.
-A lot of studies have shown us that once we get up and move and get active, we're more productive.
+These are five simple exercises you can do in the office or at home to reinvigorate yourself.
+A lot of studies have shown us that once people get up, move and get active, they're more productive.

 It can take as few as five minutes to do chair squats, desk or countertop pushups, chair pushups, toe raises and lunges.
-Not only do the exercises count as a muscle-toning workout, they also can be the key to getting the blood flowing to overcome the midday lull.
+Not only do the exercises count as a resistance training workout, they also can be the key to getting the blood flowing to overcome the midday lull.

 Stand tall with your feet shoulder-width apart.

 Bend your knees, setting your hips back with your chest upright and the weight in your heels.

 Return to a standing position and repeat 10 to 12 times.